Why we built this

 The founding team spent years watching contractors struggle with a brutal choice: pay enterprise prices for software that takes six months to implement, or use tools so simple they hit a ceiling the moment a third technician joined the company.

-Nobody was building for the 3-to-50 technician shop — the family-owned HVAC company doing $2M a year, the plumbing contractor with 12 trucks and no dedicated dispatcher.
-These businesses need real dispatch power, real payment processing, and real reporting — without a six-figure software contract.
+Nobody was building for the 3-to-50 technician shop, the family-owned HVAC company doing $2M a year, the plumbing contractor with 12 trucks and no dedicated dispatcher.
+These businesses need real dispatch power, real payment processing, and real reporting, without taking on a heavy enterprise rollout.

 Before writing the first line of Thorbis code, the team spent 18 months embedded with service businesses: riding along on HVAC calls, sitting in dispatch centers on summer rush days, and watching dispatchers manage scheduling with printed spreadsheets taped to the wall.
 The product decisions made during that time show up in every feature we ship.